Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

-Unlike the weight updating scheme in Eq.\ref{eq6} and Eq.\ref{eq7}, we assign different weights to the input features and the historical memory during the long-term memory update.
-Specifically, since the momentum parameter is set to 0.2 throughout this study, during the initialization of the long-term memory update we deliberately reduce the influence of the current input (i.e., the input weight is \(1-\alpha\)) and amplify the influence of the historical memory (i.e., the historical weight is \(\alpha\)) to maintain consistency and stability of the memory.
-The update procedure can be defined as follows:
+{ Unlike Eq.(\ref{eq4}), we assign different momentum factor to represent the weights between the input features and historical memory during the long-term memory update.
+Specifically, since the momentum parameter $\xi$ is set to 0.3, the influence of historical memory during the long-term memory updates has been enhanced.
+The updating procedure can be defined as

-where, \( q_{dl} \) represents the drone query instance features.
-This obtain a new dictionary of long-term memory .
+where \( q^{d{''}} \) represents the drone query instance feature in long-term memory.
+This obtains a new dictionary of long-term memory.}

-In order to learn local input information while preserving global consistency, we further introduce an adaptive weight updating mechanism to update the long-term memory.
-In detail, we first compute the Euclidean distance between the current input and its corresponding long-term memory, then take the average over all samples in the batch.
-This average distance is then mapped to the range \([0,1]\) via the sigmoid function, yielding an adaptive update coefficient \(\beta\):
+In addition, we also introduce an adaptive weight update mechanism to update the short-term memory.
+In detail, we compute the euclidean distance between the current input and its corresponding long-term memory, then take the average over all samples in the batch.
+This average distance is then mapped to the range \([0,1]\) via the sigmoid function, which yields an adaptive update coefficient

-where, \(B\) denotes the batch size and \(\sigma(\cdot)\) represents the sigmoid function.
-The short-term memory is subsequently updated as follows:
+where \(B\) denotes the batch size and \(\delta(\cdot)\) represents the sigmoid function.
+The short-term memory is subsequently updated as

-This adaptive updating strategy ensures that, when there is a significant deviation between the input and the short-term memory, the current input information exerts a greater influence on the long-term memory, thereby enabling a more rapid capture of scene changes.
-Conversely, when the deviation is small, the historical memory predominantly contributes to maintaining global consistency.
-Finally, the long-term and short-term memories are fused in a weighted manner to yield the combined feature \(\varphi_k^{db}\) representation: